preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia certs update

 Update a Omnia Cloud certificate.
+This looks to be the same as omnia certs cloudupdate, but without the part where Orchestrator tells all AKS clusters to update their certificates.

 ##### Example<a id="example-certs-update"></a>
 ```